Program Description:

 Program Breakdown:

-During our training program, trainees will take part in an intensive 8-week paid training, which consists of strengthening their job readiness, financial literacy, and technical skills, learning construction math and measurement, completing hands-on projects in a lab setting, and assist local community organizations with home improvement projects.
-While in the program, trainees will have the opportunity to earn industry recognized credentials such as, forklift operator and OSHA 10 certifications.
-After successfully completing 8 weeks of in-classroom training, trainees will transition into a 6-week paid internship with a local employer in the construction and skilled trades.
-Throughout the program, trainees receive one-on-one career coaching to provide guidance in selecting one of the following career tracks:
+During our training program, trainees will participate in an intensive six-week paid training which consists of strengthening their job readiness, financial literacy, and technical skills, learning construction math and measurement, completing hands-on projects in a lab setting, and assisting local community organizations with home improvement projects.
+While in the program, trainees will earn industry-recognized credentials such as forklift operator, OSHA 10, and EPA certifications.
+After completing the in-classroom training, trainees will transition into a paid internship or employment opportunity with a local employer in the construction and skilled trades.
+Throughout the program, trainees receive one-on-one career coaching to guide them in selecting one of the following career tracks:

 • Registered Apprenticeship Programs